 First, close all open programs and documents.

-The installing process will take quite a while.
+The installation process will take quite a while.
 It could consume up to an hour or more on slower computers.
 Have a nice glass of juice and do some exercise while the Service Pack is being installed.

-When it gets to the point where you see "Finishing installation" screen, it will still take several minutes to complete.
+When it gets to the point where you see the "Finishing installation" screen, it will still take several minutes to complete.

+Please apply all security updates after installing SP3 for Windows XP.
 If you have not yet configured Windows Update, read the Configure Automatic Updates in Windows article.